VirtuslabWorkshops/terraform-workshop/docs/labs/Lab01.md

 - if you would like to deploy new environment you would have to copy all files
 - it's code, it requires validations
 - no automation
-- application uses public network to reach out to Database,